 Yet, we see divergent behavior from reasoning and non-reasoning models.
-Reasoning models are more likely to give utilitarian answers.
-Even if they answer ``No'' more often than ``Yes'' to pushing the person off the bridge, they say ``Yes'' more often than the non-reasoning models.\footnote{With the exception of GPT-4o-mini to the neutral prompt noted above.}
+Reasoning models are more likely to produce utilitarian answers.
+Even if they produce ``No'' more often than ``Yes'' to pushing the person off the bridge, they produce ``Yes'' more often than the non-reasoning models do.\footnote{With the exception of GPT-4o-mini on the neutral prompt.}